 Other states include Kentucky, Texas, Louisiana, Florida, Pennsylvania, etc. You can get the information about your state and others at “A LOOK AT TBI TRUST FUND PROGRAMS.”
 We also support those with low income and full potential.

 Nothing can ensure individuals’ dignity, dream, rights, opportunities better than their brain and health power.
 With the additional tools, many TBI survivors can recover beyond the 2-year plateau and pursue their freedom and opportunities again.
 When one TBI survivor can return to work, society can not only save $85,000 to $3 million lifetime treatment costs, a lifetime disability benefit but also have one more happy taxpayer!

 What limits Traumatic Brain Injury recovery can be both tools and human beings.
 It is critical for people in healthcare, especially leaders, to stay open to new ideas and innovation, continue exploring different solutions, and be not afraid to learn from mistakes.
 Healthcare can also go from good to great and be cost-efficient.

 Not many people know the medical pathway to regain their freedom, dignity and pursue their dream again.
 Please join us and free those with potential.

 About the Author

-Bin Yang is the Managing Director of Dream & Power and The Prince Synergy, leading consulting firms that focus on optimizing healthcare values and cost-efficiency and building exceptional leaders and performance management systems.
+Bin Yang is the Managing Director of Dream & Power and The Prince Synergy, a leading consulting firm that focus on building exceptional leaders, teams and healthcare and beating skyrocketing costs.
 For more information or to schedule an interview, lecture or appointment, please call 310-668-1828.